 Reflecting on the memories we may leave behind in the minds of others can often grip us with justified anxiety.
 Our desire to be understood is the string that helps book-bind our goals and aspirations: a statement which couldn’t be truer for artists and creators.
 However, alongside this yearning to be remembered is the hand in glove passion to self-determine what paths we choose and how our efforts are undertaken.
 After all, the pen that writes the story of our lives gets its ink from our successes or our failures.

 Ascending to the status of being one of the most magnetic and sought out performers of today has been a hard-fought journey for Katy J Pearson.
 Stumbling into the web woven by the mainstream music industry at an early age and finding its inner workings creatively stifling, the unfortunate reality that she was trapped in an impersonal and by-the-numbers environment became frighteningly all too apparent.
-With a burning desire to break free from the puppeteering and a need to present a true and undiluted vision of her work, signing to Heavenly Records in 2018 proved to be the galvanising fresh start that Katy had been waiting for.
+With a burning desire to break free from such puppeteering and a need to present a true and undiluted vision of her work, signing to Heavenly Records in 2018 proved to be the galvanising fresh start that Katy had been waiting for.

 Now revelling in the space to blossom, KJP is finding herself drafting a newfound chapter on self-discovery and artistic exploration.
 With an array of swirling strings and poignant lyrics capturing beautifully the unsteady awkwardness of a new romance in bloom, her debut single ‘Tonight’ demonstrates perfectly what doing things at your own pace and with your own vision can achieve.